-- Grammars

-- Recursive-descent parsing
+- Grammars and parsing

 - Code generation

-• Operating Systems:
+- Operating Systems:

 - Booting

 - CPU scheduling

 - Virtual memory

 - File systems

-- CPU's:
+• CPU's:

-- Multi-cycle datapath and control

 - Pipelines

-- Out-of-order execution

-- Register renaming

 - Multi-core processors

-This course will be lab- and project-intensive.
+This course will be project-intensive.
 You will work in pairs or small groups to build parts of a basic compiler.
 You will then use that compiler to create critical parts of an OS that will run on a simulated CPU.
-By building the critical parts of a working system, you will get a deeper sense of how the layers are created, why they are organized as they are, and how the pieces interact.
+By building the critical parts of a working system, you will get a deeper sense of how the layers are created, why they are organized as they are, how some of the interesting algorithmic problems are solved, and how the pieces interact.